 Less than you'd guess.
 A tablespoon per year of age is a reasonable serving.
 Daily intake varies wildly day to day; week-over-week trend is the real signal.

 Almost certainly not.
-Toddler appetite is heavily front-loaded — many eat their best meal of the day at breakfast or lunch and barely touch dinner.
+Toddler appetite is heavily loaded toward the start of the day.
+Many eat their best meal at breakfast or lunch and barely touch dinner.
 As long as the week looks balanced, the day looking lopsided is fine.

 How KidyGrow can help

-For the specific picky-eating playbook, see picky eating in children: help without pressure.
+For the specific picky-eating play-by-play, see picky eating in children: help without pressure.

 _This content is educational and does not replace professional nutritional or medical advice.
 For any concern about your child's growth or feeding, talk to your pediatrician or a registered dietitian._